-- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Services increased due to transfers from existing legal and lobbying services from the General Function division. - Supply expenses increased marginally for replacement of outdated equipment. - Miscellaneous expenses increased marginally due to higher anticipated travel, meetings, and training.
+- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Services increased due to legal services and lobbying services being moved to Executive from the General Function division. - Supply expenses increased marginally for replacement of outdated equipment. - Miscellaneous expenses increased marginally due to higher anticipated travel, meetings, and training.